fancytigerdustball/Minesweeper/README.md

 Example: If x is 2 and y is 10, enter "0210"

 Example: If x is 9 and y is 3 and you want to flag, enter "0903f" ("f" can be anything)

+I don't know how large the grid or how many bombs there are in the original game, so my version might be off.